Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 Business Intelligence is a loaded phrase and can mean many different things.
 Enabling a B.I. capability is possible once you've established some good data structure.
 This portion of the chapter will discuss B.I. at a high level and discuss some of the differences in data structure that enables more sophisticated reporting.

-I usually place it under two categories:
+I usually place Business Intelligence under two categories:

 - Reporting
 - Research

-A component of Customer Relationship Management (CRM) also falls under this Business Intelligence umbrella in practice at clubs.
+A component of Customer Relationship Management (CRM) also typically falls under this Business Intelligence umbrella in practice at clubs.
 There are many reasons for this, the biggest is simply legacy.
 Another reason is that the CRM system typically houses much of the data that may be used for reporting.
 It's a natural match in a company that is relatively small and people need to wear multiple hats.
 Reporting systems such as Tableau, Qlik, Looker, Business Objects, etc. depend on having well structured data.
 Be cautions on tools as well.
 You can easily abuse them and not get the results you are looking for.
 Philosophy of use is important.
 Once you have your data in a good spot you are ready to tell people about it.
 Gathering insight from your data can take many forms, but it is often placed in one of four categories seen in figure \@ref(fig:chonedatabi).

 <div class="figure" style="text-align: center">
 <img src="images/CH1_BI_Insight.png" alt="Four categories of reporting" width="100%" />
 <p class="caption">(\#fig:chonedatabi)Four categories of reporting</p>
 </div>

 The first stop is reactive reporting  _Description_ and _Diagnosis_.
 Once you have your data structured appropriately, you'll be able to produce backwards looking reports.
-These reports are likely the bread-and-butter of a Business Intelligence department.
+These reports are typically the bread-and-butter of a Business Intelligence department.
 You are answering questions about how much a rep sold or how many tickets were sold during a specific time frame.

 _Prediction_ and _Perscription_ are forward looking.
 You might integrate predictive models into your reporting that indicate whether or not sales goals are likely to be met.
 We'll talk about how that might be accomplished in the next section. _Prescriptive_ reports might tell you what you should do about a problem once it has been diagnosed.
 In our context, a prescriptive report might enable a manager to reroute marketing dollars to more efficient channels.
 For instance, the report could identify diminishing returns on marketing spend through a particular social channel and suggest one with demonstrably greater efficiency.

 #### Business Intelligence data structure

 Data structure for a BI system doesn't necessarily have to be any different than what you may find in a typical relational database.
 You can plug a system such as Tableau ^[https://www.tableau.com/] into your database and likely get some good capability.
-However, in practice the data is usually restructured into _facts and dimensions_.
+However, in practice the data is most efficiently restructured into _facts and dimensions_.
 Additionally, data structures can also take more complex forms such as data cubes ^[https://en.wikipedia.org/wiki/Data_cube], JSON-like hierarchical data, or other more exotic forms that can handle array-like data within specific database fields.
 We'll focus on the simple fact and dimension.

 You can think of a _fact_ as something that will be aggregated.
 It is a number. _Dimensions_ are the features that you use to understand your numbers.
 Consider the diagram in figure \@ref(fig:chonedatafanddim).